PauloRugani/atp-match-predictor/README.md

 # ATP MATCH PREDICTOR

 This project uses **machine learning** to predict the outcomes of **ATP** (Association of Tennis Professionals) matches.
 The goal is to predict the winner of head-to-head matches between two players based on their individual statistics.
-We use supervised learning algorithms implemented with the **scikit-learn** library.
+We use supervised learning algorithms implemented with the **scikit-learn** and **xgboost** library.

 ---